ahnafm2/learning-kernels/README.md

 * "Projection onto a Simplex" by Yunmei Chen and Xiaojing Ye

 ## Code
 The code includes jupyter notebook file that has the demo from the second paper specified previously.
+Also it includes original code for testing on data sets from the scikit-learn library.